| | | | |

 Why You’ll Love This Recipe

 This Antipasto Pasta Salad is a meal in a bowl!
 Having lots of veggies, uncured meats, mozzarella, zesty olives and sun dried tomatoes and more.
-The dressed with the most delicious Italian dressing.
+All of the ingredients complement each other so well in this antipasto pasta dish.
 I dare you not to go back for seconds!

 Ingredients You Will Need